 The Audit Committee is also available to receive reports, suggestions, questions and recommendations from the Company's independent registered public accounting firm, Internal Audit Department, the Chief Financial Officer and the General Counsel.
-It also confers with these parties in order to help assure the sufficiency and effectiveness of the programs being followed by corporate officers in the area of compliance with legal and regulatory requirements, business conduct and conflicts of interest.
+It also confers with these parties in order to help assure the sufficiency and effectiveness of the programs being followed by corporate officers in the areas of compliance with legal and regulatory requirements, business conduct and conflicts of interest.
 The Audit Committee is composed entirely of non-employee directors whom the Board has determined are "independent directors" under the applicable listing standards of the NYSE and the applicable rules of the Securities and Exchange Commission (the "SEC").
 The Board, in its business judgment, has determined that Ms. Perry and Messrs.
-Leamon and You are "financially literate," under the NYSE rules, and that Messrs.
-Leamon and You qualify as "audit committee financial experts" as such term is defined in Item 407(d)(5) of Regulation S-K under the Exchange Act.
-The Audit Committee met eleven times in fiscal 2016.
+Leamon, Floyd, and Martinez are "financially literate," under the NYSE rules, and that Mr. Leamon and Ms. Perry qualify as "audit committee financial experts" as such term is defined in Item 407(d)(5) of Regulation S-K under the Exchange Act.
+The Board determined that Ms. Perry qualifies as an "audit committee financial expert" from her many years of experience in the financial services industry and service on other public company Audit Committees.
+The Audit Committee met six times in fiscal year 2019.
 The Audit Committee operates pursuant to a written charter adopted by the Board, which is available on the Company's website and in print to any stockholder that requests it.
-To access the charter from the Company's website, go to www.kornferry.com, select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link under "Company Information".
-Requests for a printed copy should be addressed to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.
+To access the charter from the Company's website, go to www.kornferry. com, select "Investor Relations" from the "About" drop-down menu, then click on the "Corporate Governance" link located in the center of the page.
+Requests for a printed copy should be addressed to Korn Ferry, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.